-New Green Vault:
+New Green Vault

-The New Green Vault upstairs has an equally jaw-dropping collection of jewels and gorgeous objects, but the rooms themselves are not part of the collection, and here the items are behind glass.
+It has an equally jaw-dropping collection of jewels and gorgeous objects, but the rooms themselves are not part of the museum collection, and here the items are behind glass.

 This is where you see the Dresden Green Diamond – considered the “sister” stone to the famous Blue Hope Diamond, which is similar in size.

 You might also be tempted to trade in your Starbucks for a cup of coffee from the Golden Coffee Service.

-The court jeweler Johann Dinglinger created this fantastic coffee pot and pyramid of enameled cups.
+The court jeweler Johann Dinglinger created a fantastic coffee pot and pyramid of enameled cups.

 A good way to impress your guests, don’t you think?